Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 3.B.4.2.4 Non-financial services

-Reducing vulnerability calls for financial and non-financial services that allow clients to cope with common risks and emergencies.
-Understanding clients’ situations through market research makes it possible to design products that allow clients to manage risks.
+Reducing vulnerability calls for financial and non-financial services that allow clients to cope with risks and emergencies.
+Understanding clients’ situations through market research makes it possible to design products that allow clients to manage risks and cope with emergencies.

 Sources of information